TannerHill/TannerHill/README.md

 - using Azure to implement serverless automations among several systems, including HubSpot
 - working with production databases including applying automatic and manual migrations of data via ORM and hand-written scripts
 - helping to implement a new authentication provider
+- containerizing legacy applications for migration to cloud servers
 - assisting with the transition to an iterative SDLC from a more linear model

 ## Languages, Libraries, and Frameworks